This is the first in a series of informational blog posts: SEL Intro #1 – #10. Check back weekly or search our archive for more!

 - For adults from adults: SEL for Parents

-Plus, be on the lookout for the next in this series of posts: SEL Intro #2: How Do We Teach Social Emotional Learning?
+Plus, be on the lookout for the next in this series of posts: SEL Intro #2: What’s the Science Behind Social Emotional Learning?